 3. Helps Fight Against Depression

 Mackerel is high in omega-3 fatty acids, a healthy type of fat that has been associated with a number of impressive health benefits.
+Mackerel provides both EPA and DHA, two types of essential fatty acids that the body uses for better brain function.
 In fact, some recent research has even found that omega-3 fatty acids may even be able to help protect against depression.

 Spending more time outdoors, eating plenty of probiotic-rich foods and following a well-balanced diet are some other effective natural remedies for depression that you can try.